dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 4. Back in VS Code, copy the **navbar-starter.html** file to **fontawesome.html**.

 5. In a web browser window or tab, go to https://fontawesome.com/.
 We will refer back to this site for finding icons.
-They don't provide a easy to get to CDN link, so we'll use another resource to get a CDN, open a new tab or window and go to https://cdnjs.com/libraries/font-awesome.
+They don't provide an easy-to-get-to CDN link, so we'll use another resource to get a CDN, open a new tab or window and go to https://cdnjs.com/libraries/font-awesome.

-6. From cdnjs, copy the first css link, and paste into the HEAD section of your fontawesome.html file, once again, be sure this is before your style.css link.
+6. From cdnjs, copy the first css link (make sure to use the "copy link tag" button so that you get the full HTML) and paste it into the HEAD section of your fontawesome.html file, once again, be sure this is before the link to your style.css link.

+This is the URL that you'll be using (but you need to include it in a full link tag)
 ```
    https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.14.0/css/all.min.css
    ```